-These groups or organisations either offer meditation or other spiritual practices, or are doing actions with spirituality.
+These groups or organisations offer silent meditation or engaged dharma.

 London Insight Meditation– offers a programme of events based in the insight (vipassana) meditation tradition.
 Together with a group of leading teachers, we explore the modern application of authentic Buddhist teachings in our lives.